Luden/greek-to-me/README.md

 ### Happy flow
 1. Clone this repo.
+2. Install [Python](https://www.python.org/ftp/python/3.12.4/python-3.12.4-amd64.exe) and add it to PATH
-2. Run `install.cmd` and follow the instructions.
+3. Run `install.cmd` from the root folder and follow the instructions.

 It will never work, who am I trying to fool?